 Dr Jackie Salter

-- Position: Lecturer in Deaf Education
+- Position: Associate Professor in Inclusive Education (SEND) with expertise in Deaf Education

 - Areas of expertise: Deafness in childhood and young people (0-25 yrs); language development; special educational needs and disability; inclusive education; classroom practice; teacher development and CPD

 - Phone: +44(0)113 343 4601

 - Website: ORCID

 I am Associate Professor in Inclusive Education (SEND) with expertise in Deaf Education at the University of Leeds where I lead the MA Deaf Education (ToD) Programme and teach on the MA SEN Programme.
 In my role of Teaching Excellence Framwerk (TEF) Lead and Digital Education Academic Lead (DEAL) for the Faculty of Social Sciences inclusive practices and the students’ experience are central.